IN THIS SECTION

 Campus Quiet Hour/Courtesy Hours: Campus Quiet Hour begins at 10:00 p.m. every night and continues until 10:00 a.m.
 Loitering is prohibited in the Residence Life and Gibson Hall areas.
 Regard for noise consideration for other residents should be observed twenty-four hours a day.
 Courtesy Hours are in effect twenty-four hours a day, seven days a week, regardless of Quiet Hours.
 The purpose of Courtesy Hours is to make each student responsible for the environment in the residence halls.
 Consideration for one another is the key to maintaining a conducive learning environment.
 A violation of courtesy hours is failing to respond positively when approached by another student or a staff member to lower the noise level.
 Sound carries easily through a residence hall.
 Voices, stereos, televisions, and bouncing balls in your room can often be heard in other rooms.
 You may be asked by other residents or staff to adjust the sound/noise level in your room.
 Yelling and playing loud music is strictly prohibited at Navarro College.

 Room Keys: Under no circumstances should a resident give or loan another person his or her room keys.
-12 Credit Hours: All residents are required to maintain twelve college credit hours or more to live on campus.
+15 Credit Hours: All residents must enroll in fifteen (15) college credit hours and maintain 12 hours throughout the semster or more to live on campus.
 Failure to abide can result in removal from campus housing.
 A load of fifteen or more credit hours is recommended each semester.

 Dress: Residents are expected to dress in appropriate attire that represents a positive reflection of a student attending a higher education institution.
 Please refer to the student handbook for appropriate attire.